5 min read | February 26, 2026 B2B Guide

 When you make a CHF transfer to this IBAN, the funds are automatically converted with ibani's minimal margin, and then sent immediately to your supplier's foreign account.

-As a regulated financial intermediary based in Geneva (affiliated with the SRO VQF, recognized by FINMA), ibani guarantees strict banking security standards for the protection of your company's funds.
+As a regulated financial intermediary based in Geneva (affiliated with the SRO SO-FIT, recognized by FINMA), ibani guarantees strict banking security standards for the protection of your company's funds.

 Does your company regularly transfer money in different currencies?
 Stop paying hefty charges to your bank.